GKO95/GKO95.github.io/_articles/programming/PRGMING_Cpp.md

 // LINE COMMENT: for a single line of code.
 ```

+## Identifier

+Identifier is a name used to identify a data such as namespace, variable, function, object, class, and more.
+In other word, it is just a (user-defined) name.
+There are rules identifier has to observe:

+* First character is only allowed to have an alphabet letters and underscore `_`.
+* Beside the first character may use alphabet letters, digits, or underscores.
+* Black spaces are prohibited.

 ## Namespace

 Name of data must be unique and cannot be used elsewhere to prevent confliction.
-This concept is equivalent to a folder (project) only allowed to have files (data) with unique name.
-To have the same naming available, these must be stored in separate folder (namespace).
+This concept is equivalent to a directory (*project*) only allowed to have files (*data*) with unique name.
+To have the same naming available, these must be stored in separate folder (*namespace*).

-Assigning data under the namespace will allow the use of multiple same name across different namespaces.
-Members of these namespace can be accessed by `::` (scope resolution) operator.
+Namespace is created using `namespace` keyword and data is stored inside the code block (`{}`).
+These data inside the namespace can be accessed by scope resolution (`::`) operator.
+However, name of the namespaces must be unique and cannot be used elsewhere in one program.

 ```cpp
 int variable;